-On one of the most stunning jungle trails in the world, we looked for the lost waterfalls of Boquete.
-Through luscious jungle, we trekked.
-Over muddy paths, we slipped and stumbled.
+The Lost Waterfalls hike is one of the most stunning jungle trails in the world.
+Through the luscious jungle, we trekked over muddy paths, and we slipped and stumbled.
 From one patch of wildflowers to the next we discovered.
 Until we reached three, breathtakingly powerful and mind-blowingly beautiful waterfalls.
 The Lost Waterfall Trail Hike is one of the best hikes to do in Boquete and even in the whole of Panama.

 HOW TO GET TO THE LOST WATERFALLS TRAILHEAD

 We were staying at Mamallena Hostel in Boquete town.
 They have lots of offers for waterfall tours and guided excursions.
 Luckily, you can save yourself the money and make this a DIY adventure because it isn’t very hard at all to organize the logistics.
 These are the following steps for how to reach the Trailhead of the Lost Waterfalls Hike in Boquete.

 - Catch a public bus, known as a ‘Colectivo’, which will come through the main street.
 They don’t come incredibly regularly and the fee is $3 one-way.
 An alternative is to catch a local taxi.
 Carlos, a local driver convinced us to come with him in his taxi for $8.
 There were three of us so it was actually cheaper than the bus.
 The advantage of the taxi is that they will drop you much closer to the trailhead than the bus.

 - Once you arrive in the Bajo Mono area, you will drive past the Basalt climbing wall and the old castle.
 There will be a sign that says waterfall this way.
 Don’t go that way.
 Turn right at this sign and continue along the road.